shudd3r/skeletons/README.md

 ```bash
 vendor/bin/script-example update desc="New package description"
 ```
-With both `--interactive` option and placeholder arguments are provided, valid argument values will become default for empty input.
+When both `--interactive` option and placeholder arguments are provided, valid argument values will become default for empty input.

 ### Template files